mpacula/COSMOS/docs/source/flow/tools.rst

 --------------------

-An Input file is an instantiation of :py:class:`tool.INPUT`, which is just a Tool with :py:attr:`tool.INPUT.NOOP` set to True, and a way to initialize it with a single output file from an existing path on the filesystem.
+An Input file is an instantiation of :py:class:`tool.INPUT`, which is just a Tool with :py:attr:`tool.INPUT.NOOP` set to True, initialized with a single file from an existing path on the filesystem.

 An INPUT has one outputfile, which is an instance of :py:class:`Workflow.models.TaskFile`.
 It has 3 important